mjordan/islandora_workbench_docs/docs/output_csv.md

 ![CSV file template ready to use](images/csv_file_template_ready_to_use.png)

-### Creating a CSV file containing a row for every new node
+### Creating a CSV file containing a row for every newly created node

-In some instances, you may want to create stub nodes that only have a small subset of fields, and then populate the remaining fields later.
-To facilitate this type of workflow, Workbench provides an option to generate a simple CSV file containing a record for every newly created node.
+In some situations, you may want to create stub nodes that only have a small subset of fields, and then populate the remaining fields later.
+To facilitate this type of workflow, Workbench provides an option to generate a simple CSV file containing a record for every node created during a `create` task.
 This file can then be used later in `update` tasks to add additional metadata or in `add_media` tasks to add media.

- You tell Workbench to generate this file by including the optional `output_csv` setting in your configuration file.
+ You tell Workbench to generate this file by including the optional `output_csv` setting in your `create` task configuration file.
 If this setting is present, Workbench will write a CSV file at the specified location containing one record per node created.
 This CSV file contains the following fields:

  * `id` (or whatever column is specified in your `id_field` setting): the value in your input CSV file's ID field
  * `node_id`: the node ID for the newly created node